pgadmin-org/pgadmin4/docs/en_US/server_deployment.rst

    file locations should be appropriate:

-   *NOTE: You must ensure the directories specified are writeable by the user that the web server processes will be running as, e.g. apache or www-data.*
+   *NOTE: You must ensure the directories specified are writeable by the user that the web server processes will be running as, e.g. apache or www-data.
+   You may specify DATA_DIR in order to create all required directories and files under DATA_DIR folder.*

    .. code-block:: python